PipeWire/wireplumber/docs/rst/configuration.rst

 -----------------------------------------------

 With 0.5 release, the configuration system is moved from Lua to PipeWire SPA-JSON.
-The earlier Lua config files are not supported anymore.
-The new mechanism aligns WirePlumber config system with that of PipeWire.
+The earlier Lua configuration files are not supported anymore.
+The new mechanism aligns WirePlumber configuration system with that of PipeWire.
 PipeWire JSON is not strict JSON, its a customized form of it.

-The config settings are logically grouped(alsa.conf, device.conf etc) and maintained in different files.
+The configuration options are logically grouped(alsa.conf, device.conf etc) and maintained in different files.
 You can find all of them under `wireplumber.conf.d`.
-These groups of config settings are explained below.
+These groups of configuration options are explained below.

 .. note::